Canada Square (Toronto)

 Canada Square is a complex of three interconnected office buildings located at Yonge and Eglinton in Toronto, Ontario, Canada, including a small shopping concourse.
 The two main towers are examples of International Style.

 The complex's largest tenant is Canadian Tire, which has offices in all three buildings and its head office at 2180 Yonge Street.
-It is located right next to entrances to the Eglinton station on the Line 1 Yonge-University subway line, and it will soon be served by the Line 5 Eglinton light rail line.
+It is located right next to entrances to the Eglinton station on the Line 1 Yonge-University subway line, and it is also served by the Line 5 Eglinton light rail line.

 Buildings

 2200 Yonge Street

 2200 Yonge Street is located directly above the Toronto Transit Commission's Eglinton station and has connecting passages to the station as well as to the Yonge Eglinton Centre across the street.
 The building was built in 1962 and has 17 floors.
 It has 259397 sqft of space.
 The building's major tenants are Canadian Tire, Procom Consultants, and the headquarters of the YMCA of Greater Toronto.